mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/4-aws-sagemaker/predictive-maintenance/README.md

 ![Lambda trigger](../../media/lambda-s3-trigger.png)

-In the Select, a source dropdown, choose S3, fill in the prefix (the one used in the export function in app services), check Acknowledge, and click on Add.
+In the Select, a source dropdown, choose S3, fill in the prefix (the one used in the export function in  the app services), check Acknowledge, and click on Add.